dwbango/capstone-rl-project/README.md

 	2. SARSAAgent
 	•	On-policy updates from actual next action in the trajectory.
 	•	Also uses alpha/gamma/epsilon but with the SARSA formula.
-	3. BasicStrategyAgent
+	3. Basic StrategyAgent
 	•	Hard-coded Blackjack Basic Strategy, ignoring card counting.
 	4. RandomAgent
 	•	A baseline that randomly picks from available actions.

 9. Statistical Analysis
 	1. ANOVA
-	•	Conducted on repeated runs for each method (Random, BasicStrategy, Q-Learning, SARSA) to compare their EV distributions.
+	•	Conducted on repeated runs for each method (Random, Basic Strategy, Q-Learning, SARSA) to compare their EV distributions.
 	•	If p < 0.05 with multiple methods, pairwise t-tests (Bonferroni-corrected) highlight which pairs differ significantly.
 	•	Must have Redis + RQ set up locally (not provided by default).
 	2. Confidence Intervals